-- Click New Copy of Form 1099-B (Desktop users click Add) to create a new copy of the form or click Review to review a form already created
+- Click + Add Form 1099-B to create a new copy of the form or click Edit to review a form already created.

-- When you reach the screen titled Investment Sales - Other Items, select Employee stock purchase plan (ESPP), then click Continue
+- On the screen titled Investment Sales - Other Items, select Employee stock purchase plan (ESPP), click Continue, then click Yes.

 Compensation Income not Reported on Form W-2

-TaxAct allows you to add the ordinary income from an ESPP sale to your wages on Form 1040, Line 1, if this amount has NOT been included in your wages by your employer.
+TaxAct allows you to add the ordinary income from an ESPP sale to your wages on Form 1040 U.S. Individual Income Tax Return, Line 1, if this amount has NOT been included in your wages by your employer.
 You would enter this compensation (wage) income on the screen titled Investment Sales - ESPP Compensation Income if you need to report this income as wages.

 Information regarding stock options can be found in IRS Publication 525 Taxable and Nontaxable Income.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.